 You can save ink by adjusting your printer settings.
 For example, you can toggle the print quality level.

 Consider using “Fast Normal” or “Draft Mode” if you're printing a document for your own use.
 The text will be lighter, but it’ll still be visible.

 Another thing that you can do is change the printing preference to “Grayscale.”
-That will print everything in black and white, which will use less ink.
+That will print everything in black and white, which will use less ink and save you money.

 2. Don't Worry If You Get a Low Ink Warning

 Don’t panic if your printer gives you a low ink warning.
 Chances are, there’s still quite a bit left in the cartridge.
 In fact, some say that there's enough to print a hundred more pages!

 When should you replace the ink cartridge?
 Wait until there are actual signs that the ink is running low (e.g. light or faded text) at this point you must replace your cartridge immediately to prevent the ink nozzles from drying out and damaging the print head.
 You should have a spare set of black ink cartridges and color inkjet cartridges on hand for you inkjet printer.